craigmateo/palabra/_posts/2022-11-01-nonverbal-communication.md

 Nonverbals often occur without our conscious awareness and, thus, are explicable in terms of the limbic system.
 Involuntary facial expressions, for instance, originate in the subcortical areas of the brain (Matsumoto & Hwang, 2013).
 There is also evidence that head movements encode emotional intent (Livingstone & Palmer, 2016).

 This paper introduces corpus based methods for nonverbal communication in three main sections.
 The first ‘Multimodal Corpora’ summarizes some existing corpus-based approaches and studies.
 ‘Interpretation’ discusses interpretation of nonverbals within discourse analysis.
-The ‘Example’ section outlines how nonverbal analysis was integrated into a domain specific discourse analysis of natural resource debates.
-This is a discussion paper and is not meant to be a comprehensive summary.
+The ‘Example’ section outlines how nonverbal analysis was integrated into a domain specific discourse analysis of natural resource debates. **This is a discussion paper and is not meant to be a comprehensive summary.**

 ## Multimodal corpora

 Multimodal approaches to discourse studies have emerged from the recognition that the lexical level of language is “just one among the many resources for making meaning” (Kress, 2011: 38).
-Multimodal corpora draw from the lexical level as well as aural, linguistic, spatial, and visual capacities or modes (Murray, 2013).
+Multimodal corpora draw from the lexical as well as aural, linguistic, spatial, and visual capacities or modes (Murray, 2013).
 Beyond texts, multimodal data is obtained from a range of media such as audio, video, and images.
-Foster & Oberlander's (2008) definition emphasizes audio-visual recording by defining a multimodal corpus as
+Foster & Oberlander's (2008) definition emphasizes audio-visual recording by defining a multimodal corpus as:

 > an annotated collection of coordinated content on communication channels such as speech, gaze, hand gesture, and body language, [that] is generally based on recorded human behaviour (4).